ack9/Speedlight-Infinite/README.md

 - This Is A Version one I will readvance every thing in v2

 ## Deployment
+[!IMPORTANT]
-- You cannot deploy to Static Webhosts Like: Netlify, GithubPages, Cloudflare Pages \n [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)
+- You cannot deploy to Static Webhosts Like: Netlify, GithubPages, Cloudflare Pages [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)